 Separate undergraduate and Master's programmes, as well as research programmes, are offered by the divisions of Practical Philosophy and Theoretical Philosophy.
 The Division of Cognitive Science offers Master’s and research studies programmes.
 In addition, we have shorter free-standing courses linked to philosophy and cognitive science.
 With regard to the focus of research and education, the divisions are largely autonomous but there is also increasingly close collaboration between them, not least among researchers and doctoral students.
 From an organisational point of view, the Department of Philosophy is part of the History-Philosophy section, under the Faculty of Humanities and Theology.
 From the point of view of content, both philosophy and cognitive science are inter-faculty disciplines.

 In education and research, we cooperate with subjects and groups in many other departments and faculties in Sweden and internationally.
 Approximately half of our students start their academic studies in philosophy straight after upper secondary school; the rest choose to complement other programmes with philosophy or cognitive science at a later stage.
 The most common motivation for choosing our subjects is that the student is genuinely interested in philosophical or cognitive science issues and wishes to improve his or her analytical abilities and capacity for critical thinking.

 Each spring, the general public is invited to attend a series of open lectures, the Pufendorf lectures.
-Approximately once a month one of our researchers presents his or her activity at an open departmental lecture.
 Occasionally we also hold open days offering insights into the department’s research and education, and both the Philosophical Society and the Hans Larsson Association run open lectures connected to our subjects in the building.